 This depends on the requirements of your window, as specified by the manual it came with before you installed it.
 If it is a stock part, then for sure it would be discussed in the RV manual.
 The second question often raised is “Will your activities affect your lubrication schedule?”

 The answer here is yes.
 Since the slide-out system is directly affected by the conditions of the terrain and the environment that the RV travels to.
-The best RV slide-out lubricant for your rig will contribute to the ease of usage you will have with your pop-up as you travel!
+The right RV slide-out lubricant for your rig will contribute to the ease of usage you will have with your pop-up as you travel!

 Table of Contents